agiledev-students-fall2024/1-project-proposal-financial-tracker/README.md

 ### Scope

 This proposal can be undertaken by a group of programmers in one semester due to the incorporation of front-end development, back-end development, data management/visualization, and security.
 There are many features and details, varying from simple calculations to complex data information, that need to be implemented for the system to be successful.
+It is not too easy because there are many technical requirements in the back-end that have to be programmed, such as implementing security.
+Yet, it is neither too ambitious as there are only three main components: front-end development, back-end development, and database.